Voice lessons for rock music

 Show more

-Vedha taught 17 days ago
+Vedha taught about 1 month ago

 The tutor and student worked on vocal warm-ups and breathing exercises to prepare for singing.
 They then practiced specific sections of the song "Count on Me" by Bruno Mars, focusing on pitch, diction, and breath control, with plans to continue practicing the song in future sessions.